UC Campus Directory Information for Christopher A. Covert, PT, DPT, OCS, FAAOMPT

 Sports

-Chris has been mentoring physical therapy students and new graduate physical therapists in a clinical setting since 2010 and also working as a site coordinator of clinical education (SCCE) until 2024.
+Prior to his role as DCE at the University of Charleston, Chris had been mentoring physical therapy students and new graduate physical therapists in a clinical setting since 2010 and also working as a site coordinator of clinical education (SCCE) from 2010-2024.
 He has collaborated with numerous universities to work towards optimal clinical education experiences between universities and clinics.

-Chris has taught in multiple continuing education courses including EIM Functional Dry Needling courses, Rocabado TMJ and Cervical Spine courses, and created an online course for rehabilitation of BPPV.
+Chris has taught in multiple continuing education courses including EIM Functional Dry Needling courses, Rocabado TMJ and Cervical Spine courses, and created a course for rehabilitation of BPPV.
 Furthermore, he has been involved with adjunct teaching at several DPT programs teaching musculoskeletal, vestibular, and professional development content.